-[†]Carey is John Wentworth Professor in the Social Sciences at Dartmouth College and corresponding author.
+[†]Carey is John Wentworth Professor in the Social Sciences at Dartmouth College and the corresponding author (john.m.carey@dartmouth.edu).
 Fogarty is Director of the Center for Social Science Research and Associate Director and Associate Professor of the Practice in the Lucy Family Institute for Data and Society at the University of Notre Dame.
 Nyhan is James O. Freedman Presidential Professor of Government at Dartmouth College and the corresponding author (nyhan@dartmouth.edu).
-Reifler is Professor of Political Science at the University of Exeter.
+Reifler is Professor of Political Science at the University of Southampton.
 Other co-authors are or were undergraduate students at Dartmouth.
 We are grateful for funding support from an Evolving Election Administration Landscape Grant awarded by MIT Election Data + Science Lab (funds provided by Election Performance Project, LLC, a subsidiary of the Pew Charitable Trusts).
 Manuscript word count (not including appendix) is 4,925.
+The authors have no competing interests.
 All errors are our own.

-The dominant approach to correcting misinformation seeks to debunk false claims, but does this approach affect beliefs and attitudes beyond the claim in question?
+The dominant approach to correcting misinformation is to debunk false claims, but does this approach affect beliefs and attitudes beyond the claim in question?
 In many cases, misperceptions reflect broader, underlying public suspicions or distrust that may remain even after specific misperceptions are dispelled.
-We therefore test whether correcting a false claim influences people's general beliefs and attitudes or if the effects are instead confined to the specific claim in question - a key issue in assessing the effectiveness of misinformation corrections, especially for topics like voter and election fraud for which novel specific false claims frequently arise.
+We therefore test whether correcting a false claim influences people's more abstract or generalized beliefs and attitudes or if the effects are instead confined to the specific claim in question - a key issue in assessing the effectiveness of misinformation corrections.
+This question is also especially relevant for topics like voter and election fraud for which novel specific false claims frequently arise.
+It is therefore critical to know how corrections of specific claims (e.g., about supposed irregularities in a particular election) might also affect broader beliefs (e.g., about the prevalence of fraud or confidence in elections more generally).

 Research indicates that corrections generally reduce misperceptions (Nyhan 2021; Wood and Porter 2019).
 Subsequent work has focused on factors such as how quickly correction effects decay and the cumulative effect of multiple corrections over time (Carey et al. 2022; Nyhan, Porter, and Wood 2022).
-However, few studies consider whether specific corrections affect more general beliefs and attitudes on the same topic (though see Hopkins, Sides, and Citrin (2019) and Thorson and Abdelaaty (2023) as important exceptions on the issue of immigration).
+However, few studies consider whether specific corrections also cause people to update their more abstract or generalized beliefs and attitudes - a process we call extrapolation (though see Hopkins, Sides, and Citrin (2019) and Thorson and Abdelaaty (2023) as important exceptions on the issue of immigration).
+Most relevantly, Berlinski et al. (2023) find that fact-checks of specific false claims about voter and election fraud did not increase overall confidence in U.S. elections.
+However, they do not verify the effect of the fact-check on the specific false claim in question and only test the effect of fact-check exposure among people who were previously shown election misinformation, preventing them from isolating the effect of the correction on extrapolation.